Doogiemuc/liquido-backend-spring/doc/LiquidDemocracy.md

  - Each voter can request a voterToken for an area from the Server.
 The voterToken is the digital right to vote in that area.
    The voterToken is strictly confidential.
 Only the user must know his own voterToken.
-   When a user receives a voterToken, then checksum of that voterToken is also stored on the server. voterToken = hash(user.email, user.password, area.id secretSalt) voterTokenChecksum = hash(voterToken)
+   When a user receives a voterToken, then checksumModel of that voterToken is also stored on the server. voterToken = hash(user.email, user.password, area.id secretSalt) voterTokenChecksum = hash(voterToken)